Proper Acknowledgements and Credits

 1c.
 Acknowledge High-Performance Computing Support

 SCEC’s high-performance computing (HPC) allocations provide researchers with access to external computing resources to conduct computationally intensive earthquake system science research.
-Allocations are obtained through competitive proposals to the USC HPC, NSF ACCESS, and DOE INCITE allocation programs.
-Please review the resource providers below, and acknowledge use of the resources used in your research.
+These are awarded through competitive proposals to USC, NSF, and DOE allocation programs.
+Please review the resource providers below and acknowledge any HPC resources used in your work.

-The authors acknowledge the Center for Advanced Research Computing (CARC) at the University of Southern California for providing computing resources that have contributed to the research results reported within this publication.
-URL: https://carc.usc.edu.
+The authors acknowledge the Center for Advanced Research Computing (CARC) at the University of Southern California for providing computing resources that supported this research. https://carc.usc.edu

-This research used resources of the Argonne Leadership Computing Facility, a U.S. Department of Energy (DOE) Office of Science user facility at Argonne National Laboratory and is based on research supported by the U.S. DOE Office of Science-Advanced Scientific Computing Research Program, under Contract No. DE-AC02-06CH11357.
+This research used resources of the Argonne Leadership Computing Facility at the Argonne National Laboratory, a U.S. Department of Energy’s (DOE) Office of Science user facility supported under the Advanced Scientific Computing Research Program Contract No. DE-AC02-06CH11357.

-This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231 using NERSC award ALCC-ERCAP0025840.
+This research used resources of the National Energy Research Scientific Computing Center (NERSC) at the Lawrence Berkeley National Laboratory, a U.S. Department of Energy’s (DOE) Office of Science user facility operated under Contract No. DE-AC02-05CH11231 using NERSC award ALCC-ERCAP0025840.

 2. Use of SCEC Images, Audio, Video, and Other Computer Files